 Why Earn a Graduate Credential in Geriatrics?

 An aspiring geriatrician must first become a licensed medical professional, a task that can be accelerated by earning a graduate credential.
 UF’s Graduate Certificate in Aging and Geriatric Practice is designed specifically to help aspiring professionals prepare for and gain entry into health-profession school.
 As long as students are accepted and in good academic standing, all 15 credit hours earned in this graduate certificate program can be transferred to the master’s degree.
-The MS in gerontology’s Medical Physiology track can further help students impress admissions committees and prepare for the rigors of medical school.

 Why Earn a Graduate Credential in Gerontology at UF?